lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab3-node-and-kafka/readme.md

 * instantiate the KafkaJS client by pointing it towards the brokers in the Kafka clusters; the IP addresses are configured in the docker-compose.yml file
 * create a producer through the KafkaJS client
 * connect the producer
-* produce the message to a specific topic (in this case without specifying a partition)
+* produce the array of messages to a specific topic (in this case the array contains a single message that does not specify a partition, a timestamp or headers) See [Kafkajs Docs on Producing](https://kafka.js.org/docs/producing) for more details
 * disconnect the producer

 When `npm install` is done installing - which really should not take long with kafkajs -  it is time to produce some messages to the topic.